libhide/book-notes/hpbn.md

   2. Authentication is guaranteed based on a chain of trust among clients and servers (more about this below)
   3. Integrity is ensured using a checksum-like technique

 - TLS connections require two roundtrips for a "full handshake" which is bad thing.
-In practice, optimized deployments can do much better and deliver a consistent 1-RTT TLS handshake.
-This is acheived using two techniques:
+In practice, optimised deployments can do much better and deliver a consistent 1-RTT TLS handshake.
+This is achieved using two techniques:

   1. `False Start`: TLS protocol extension that allows the client and server to start transmitting encrypted application data when the handshake is only partially complete
   2. If the client has previously communicated with the server, an "abbreviated handshake" can be used